Support & FAQ

 Understanding Operators

 Q: What is a shdwDrive Operator?
-A: A SHDW Drive Operator is someone who contributes storage space from their Android device to the decentralized shdwDrive network.
-You're essentially renting out your device's unused storage space to help store files across the network.
+A: A shdwDrive Operator contributes storage space from their Android device to the decentralized network.
+Operators provide real utility by making their device's unused storage available for secure file storage.

-Participate in the decentralized network
+Participate in a decentralized storage network

-Operators contribute their device's storage to the network
+Operators provide storage capacity to the network

 Requirements & Setup